galligan/glitchscape/docs/glitchscape.md

 - Optional backdoors contain helpful but non-essential enhancements
 - Special "deep access" backdoors require combining multiple powers to reach
 - System Core contains the ultimate backdoor revealing the complete truth before the final battle

+### 2.6 Progression Design

+- **Non-linear World Selection**: Players can tackle worlds in various orders
+- **Soft Gating**: Certain areas require specific powers to access, suggesting an optimal path
+- **Retraversal Incentives**: New powers open previously inaccessible areas in completed worlds
+- **Difficulty Scaling**: Worlds have recommended order but adapt to player's current power level
+- **Ability Synergy**: Later worlds feature puzzles requiring creative combinations of powers

+### 2.7 Bug Bounty System
+- Optional secondary objectives in each world
+- Tasks players with finding and fixing specific "bugs" beyond the main corruption
+- Each completed bounty rewards unique upgrades or cosmetic effects
+- Bounties escalate in complexity throughout the game
+- Some require combinations of multiple powers to resolve
+- Completing all bounties in a world enhances its Guardian's power

 ## 3. WORLD STRUCTURE